CyVerse-learning-materials/cyverse_mooc/step8.rst

        # save the tree to a file
        write.tree(nj_tree, file = "~/work/tree.newick")

-2. You should have visualized the resulting tree and also created the file ‘tree.newick’ in your work directory
+  2. You should have visualized the resulting tree and also created the file ‘tree.newick’ in your work directory.

 Terminating your VICE session and saving work to the Data Store